 Prior to outlining my structure, it is useful to make a clarification.
-The issue explored here is not to make existing legal principles simple or comprehensible - it is not an argument situated in the Plain Language movement.
-It is a question of shared understanding.
+The issue explored here is not to make existing legal principles simple or comprehensible - it is not an argument situated in the Plain Language movement.1 It is a question of shared understanding.
 Law, as a profession that primarily deals in words, cannot define itself without communication.
-Like any human institution, law is shaped by historical, social, and cultural contexts.
-Legal theory and our understanding of law in general is situated in deciphering the coherency of these forces.
-Any identification of the coherency that law might possess relies on a description: a communication of a subjective interpretation of what law is.
-In this way, our understanding of law is shaped by how we think, write, and talk about it.
+Like any human institution, law is shaped by historical, social, and cultural contexts.2 Legal theory and our understanding of law in general is situated in deciphering the coherency of these forces.
+Any identification of the coherency that law might possess relies on a description: a communication of a subjective interpretation of what law is.3 In this way, our understanding of law is shaped by how we think, write, and talk about it.
 Definitions reached may be based on objective realities, familiarity with content, experiences, etc. This paper does not deny that some people have a better understanding of law.
 Rather, it understands that these definitions - the meaning of law - does not exist until the subjective interpretation has been communicated.

 Each section of this paper has a 'persona' attached: a characterisation of a package of values, assumptions, and tools - perceptions - which may be brought to this particular issue.
 The characters of the Democrat, the Analyst, and the Humanist are undoubtedly oversimplifications and not the only personas that can be brought to the issue of accessibility.
 This adoption of persona is used for a number of reasons; namely, it acts as a representation of some of the perspectives that might be brought to the issue of access.
-The utilisation of these personas allows a middle ground to be reached between leaving assumptions unacknowledged and digressing into an explicit - and likely disorientating - outline of influences.
-However, these personas are not only expository, but they contribute to the overall argument that this paper makes.
-Creating a space to speak and understanding the value of different perspectives is what access to law entails.
-This paper treats the relationship between these personas not as adversarial, but collaborative - that it is in the interplay between the different personas' strengths and weaknesses that we grow.
+The utilisation of these personas allows a middle ground to be reached between leaving

-&lt;sup>1 See, eg, Michele M Asprey, Plain Language for Lawyers (Federation Press, 4th ed, 2010).
+1 See, eg, Michele M Asprey, Plain Language for Lawyers (Federation Press, 4th ed, 2010).

-$^2$ JM Balkin, 'Understanding Legal Understanding: The Legal Subject and the Problem of Legal Coherence' (1993) 103(1) The Yale Law Journal 105, 141.
+2 JM Balkin, 'Understanding Legal Understanding: The Legal Subject and the Problem of Legal Coherence'

+^{(1993) 103(1)} The Yale Law Journal 105, 141.